JF Ptak Science Books Post 736--addendum

 The Eiffel Tower has had its own way with the visions of people, from it representing the birth of The Modern, to an icon of passion, to architecture and engineering innovation, and to general adventure and the call of possibility.
 It has moved other people to think “special” thoughts: like, for example, what a lovely canvas it would be to place a 700’-tall electrified sign.
 And to M. Carron of Grenoble, who may have the most unusual inspirations from M. Eiffel, the tower was the perfect place to drop a 40-foot tall, 20,000-pound bullet filled with 20 people in leather armchairs into a 200-foot deep champagne-glass pool.

 This is certainly a singular insight.
 But in 1891 it represented something a little more than just giving people a thrill ride.
-Physics of impact aside for the moment, M.Carron’s bullet capsule would be released from the top of the interior of the Tower, about 1000 feet high, and released to fall into an excavated pool 150’ across and 200’ deep.
+Physics of impact aside for the moment, M.Carron’s bullet capsule would be released from the top of the interior of the Tower, about 900 feet above the ground, and released to fall into an excavated pool 150’ across and 200’ deep.
 The idea was that in addition to the springs inside the capsule, the water would act as a “shock absorber”, and so “the shock felt by the occupants on landing will be in no way unpleasant”.

-[Okay, so the thing would hit at 178mph or so, and, assuming that the whole thing didn’t get completely crushed on impact, I’m not so sure that 200’ of depth is very much wiggle room for the thing to come to a halt (if it didn’t deform).
-I Also it would have to not have any wind deflection so as to not veer off its perfect entry into the water.
-And so on.
-Calculating the force of impact is difficult without knowing how far down the bullet would go, but hitting the water at 80 m/s and stopping at 30 meters would yield something like 28,600,000 KE and 1,274,000 N. There are lots of problems….]
+[Okay, so the thing would hit at 138mph or so, and, assuming that the whole thing wasn't compromised on impact, I’m not so sure that 200’ of depth is very much wiggle room for the thing to come to a halt (if it didn’t deform).
+Also it would have to not have any wind deflection so as to not veer off its perfect entry into the water.
+And so on.]

 And so this wasn't a practicable or workable idea; but, well, so what?
 It was an unusual idea, inspired by some sort of different thinking, which are both good places to be in according to the Gazetteer & Atlas of Ideas.
 Sometimes thinking like this is just prelude to something else, thought avenues that had to be explored before the real thinking could get done, introducing you to a new geography of thought.
 That's what M. Carron had going for him; the newness of his thinking was much more important than the wrongness of it.